tlove123/portaudiosharp/readme.txt

 1) To use the PortAudioSharp bindings you must have the PortAudio v.19 library installed on your system, you can find PortAudio source code at http://www.portaudio.com
-   Under Windows the PortAudio DLL must be named "PortAudio.dll", so rename this file if necessary.
+   Under Windows the PortAudio DLL must be named "PortAudio.dll".
+   Please note that Windows DLL libraries can be compiled with different calling conventions.
+In order to use PortaAudioSharp, the PortAudio DLL must be compiled with calling convention StdCall.
    If you are using a Linux/Unix system you will have to compile and install the "libportaudio.so" library.